snehpalkaur/azure-network-protocols/README.md

 Now let's observe some ICMP traffic

 Remote into your Windows 10 Virtual Machine, install Wireshark, open it and filter for ICMP traffic only.
-If you are using a Mac like me, you'll have to download Microsoft Remote Desktop from the app store:

 ![Image](assets/win-l.png)